martinkrung/fxswap-refuel/README.md

-# Example contract how to refuel a pool with 5% TVL
+# Tool to refuel a pool with desired amount of USD/APR per Year

 ## What is this

 This is a script which withdraws a defined amount of LP tokens from a pool and re-adds the amount as refuel.
 Users are prompted for a USD amount, which is then used to calculate the needed share.
 The address needs unstaked LP tokens from the pool to be used in refueling.

 ## Preview